decaday/musb/README.md

 ## Quick Start

-### If your chip uses standard MUSB IP

- (and hasn't disabled features like Dynamic FIFO size configuration)

-### If your chip's IP differs from the standard MUSB IP

 These built-in profiles are used via Cargo features (see below), with only one selectable:

 - `builtin-py32f07x` (py32m070, py32f071, py32f072)

 - `builtin-py32f403`

 - `builtin-std-8bep-2048` (excludes base_address, 8 bidirectional endpoints, 2048K FIFO size in total)

 Add musb to your `Cargo.toml`: